-The North Country is more than just a wonderful place to visit.
+The Great North Woods is more than just a wonderful place to visit.
 It’s also a great place to live and work.

-When you make the North Country your home, the region’s miles of remote wilderness, pristine waterways, beautiful mountains and charming towns become your backyard.
+When you make the Great North Woods your home, the region’s miles of remote wilderness, pristine waterways, beautiful mountains and charming towns become your backyard.

 The region isn’t only scenic and fun; it is also very affordable.
 With the median price for home sales at well under $100,000, buying a home in the North Country will be as good for your budget as it is for your soul.

-It’s a great time to live in the North Country.
-The region is experiencing a renaissance, invigorated by new businesses and activity that is transforming the North Country into one of the most exciting, interesting and fun places in all of New England.
+It’s a great time to live in the Great North Woods.
+The region is experiencing a renaissance, invigorated by new businesses and activity that is transforming the region into one of the most exciting, interesting and fun places in all of New England.
 Additionally, its location bordering Quebec allows you to easily enjoy international experiences.
 Cruise over the border, immerse yourself in French-Canadian culture for the day, and be back at night to sleep in the comfort of your own bed.